mweel1/usa_high_level/civil-agencies/index.md

   - Top level .gov Organization
   - Any meta-data around the certificate or license that would be used in the market place.

-# Compensation

-Today our government employees are not paid enough.
-This leads to corruption in the govt to make more money, because no dought there job is one of the hardest.

-## Starting Up

-When these agencies are started up, they would provide a budget that included what they are going to do in that jurisdiction.
-Which would include their salary.

-## New Board Members

-When board members left, or got impeached they would have to apply to the board with a price.
-If it was during a 1 year revenue cycle, it would be amended to the budget and the public would be notified.

-# Education Integration
+## Education Integration

-- Each top level .gov organization will have educational directory for each certificate and/or license.
+- Each top level Civil agency will have educational directory for each certificate and/or license.

-- When the education requirements have been completed, the education domain would send the certificate to the .gov domain where it would be added to the personal profile.
+- When the education requirements have been completed, the education domain would send the certificate to the .gov domain where it would be added to the users personal profile.

-- Education domains would be provided keys associated with a domain name.
-When the .gov received a request with the key, it would also receive a handshake key the calling domain would have to implement and acknowledge.

-- As part of the container approval, all keys must be stored in a secure file system.

-- Education containers will oAuth to the .gov website with their client ID, and domain where they key will be given to them and stored in a secure place.
+- Education domains must have a secure connection with their top level agency to provide certificate and license approvals.

-# Container Deployment
+## Container Deployment

-- All top level domains would manage a container registry where all containers would have be signed.
+- All top level domains would manage a container registry where all containers would have be signed provided by the NIST.

 - All top level domains would have to have a number of approved hosting providers approved by the NIST that would be able to pull containers and run them, and roll back containers in case of issues.

-- All top level domains would be responsible for ensuring there are test environments where the market could test the next releases of specs by the G2G standard committee at NIST.
-This would be prefixed by a test host.
-For example test.e-bike.dot.gov.
+- All top level domains would be responsible for ensuring there are test environments where the market could test next releases.

-All containers must have data cleansing procedures, testing procedures approved by NITS when moving between production and test environments.

-# Domain Names
+## Domain Names

-Along with container deployments the top level .gov domain would have the ability to create host names for the containers and automatically provision them.

-# 2.4 Cross Organizational Comparison

-- Allow the evaluation of cross organization comparisons between jurisdictions and develop the metrics to analyze this.
-For example, for Police you might have a stat around ticket per police, and analyze across cities in the Justice Department Citizen Organization.

-# Monolithic vs. Container Deployments

-It might make sense at first glance to want to build a monolithic applications at the top level domain, and provide down stream services for jurisdictions.

-This will be true of all the legislative, and financial systems of all top level agencies to ensure secure fund transfer, voting, etc.

-However, in other cases containerization management is important at the top level agency and NIST for the following reasons:

-- Its important to give the market autonomy to build products for various use cases in the government.
-For example, a mountain bike park run by the National Park Services.
-You could have many providers developing mountain bike applications based on the B2B requirements and API standards.

-- Second its important to have a separation of concerns between the various jurisdictions where G2G requirements can be discussed, understood and implemented.
+All agencies must get a domain setup by the top level agency via Homeland Security where their government certificate will be issued to their domain.

+## Cross Agency Analysis

+- Each type of agency at each jurisdiction will have metrics associated with them that must be released so civic agency over site and citizens can review them for inefficiencies.

+A civic agency over site report is provided to the agency once a year for citizens to help deal with inflationary measures from voting on agencies directly.